Skip to Main Content

 Is Your Cat Overweight?
 Signs, Symptoms & What to Do

-cat on scale
+Cat on a scale

 While a couple of extra pounds might make your feline friend look inviting to cuddle, carrying even a bit of extra weight can negatively affect your cat's long-term health.
 Here, our Lexington vets list some signs of an overweight cat.